 Thom is a champion for American foreign policy based on the principle of peace through strength

 Thom supports initiatives that will bolster America’s longstanding relationship with its allies, including NATO.
-He has advocated for countering the conventional and non-conventional threats posed by America’s adversaries, including Russia, Iran, and North Korea.
+He has advocated for countering the conventional and non-conventional threats posed by America’s adversaries, including Russia, Iran, China, and North Korea.

 Thom also believes our military’s highest priority is to achieve its readiness goals to defend the nation and our allies, a goal he has pursued as a member of the Senate Armed Services Committee.